Ducati 450 R/T: Engine and transmission

-The single cylinder bevel drive OHC engine was of a vertically spilt unit construction and had alloy head and alloy barrels with austenitic liners.
+The single cylinder bevel drive OHC engine was of vertically spilt unit construction and had an alloy head and alloy barrels with austenitic liners.
 Ball bearings were used in the main bearings and roller bearings for the big end.
 The head used desmodromic valves.
 (A system where the valves are positively closed by extra lobes on the cam and levers rather than by a more conventional springs).
 Bore and stroke were 86 × 75 mm giving a displacement of 436 cc.
-Compression ratio was 9.3:1. and claimed power output was 36 bhp @ 6,500 rpm.
+Compression ratio was 9.3:1. and the claimed power output was 36 bhp @ 6,500 rpm.

 A decompressor was fitted to aid starting and also as a method of stopping the engine as no ignition switch was fitted.

 Fuel was delivered by a 29 mm Dell'Orto UHB carburettor.
 Wet sump lubrication was used.
 Ignition was initially by flywheel magneto.
-This was changed to battery and coil in 1972 and electronic ignition was fitted in 1974.
+This was changed to a battery and coil in 1972 and electronic ignition was fitted in 1974.

-Primary drive was by helical gears to a multi-plate wet clutch to a 5 speed gearbox.
+The primary drive was by helical gears to a multi-plate wet clutch to a 5 speed gearbox.
 Chain drive took power to the rear wheel.